RoboBlocky

 Barobo Arduino-Compatible Basic Kit:

-Hardware needed for Units 1 and 2:
+Hardware needed for Unit 2:

 Barobo Arduino-Compatible Starter Kit: